 Centrifugal Pumps

-These pumps use rotational energy from a motor to move fluids.
-They are common in water treatment and HVAC systems.
+These pumps use rotating impellers to move fluid.
+They are commonly used in water supply systems and HVAC applications.

 Positive Displacement Pumps

-Designed to move fluid by trapping a fixed amount and forcing it through the system.
+These pumps move fluid by trapping and forcing a fixed amount through the system.
 Examples include gear pumps and diaphragm pumps.

 Submersible Pumps

-Installed underwater, often used in borewells, drainage systems, and sewage management.
+Installed underwater, submersible pumps are used in borewells, drainage systems, and sewage systems.

 Hydraulic Pump Systems